kelomo2502/portfolio/README.md

-# MY Personal portfolio Project
+# Awesome Books Project

-> This project is part of Module 1 Week 2 Microverse curriculum where we learn how to create UIs adaptable to different screen sizes using media queries and template according to figma design
+> This project is part of Module 2 Week 1 Microverse curriculum where we learn how to  Create and access properties and methods of JavaScript objects.

 ## Built With

 - HTML
 - CSS
+-Javascript

 ## Getting Started